-All relapsing-remitting multiple sclerosis (RRMS) treatments have risks and benefits.
+All treatments for relapsing forms of multiple sclerosis (MS) have risks and benefits.
 It's important to be informed about both.
 Your healthcare provider will help you understand the benefits of taking BETASERON® (interferon beta-1b) and the possible side effects.

 It is not known if BETASERON is safe and effective in children.